 Garlic-Marinated Chicken Cutlets with Grilled Potatoes

 Serve this grilled dinner family-style on a big platter, and let everyone help themselves.
-You can marinate the chicken up to 30 minutes, if desired.

 - Total Time: